 Written by 5th grade students Zoe Morrison and Monzerrath DuranAn Amazing Visit from a Martin Alumnus

 Have you ever had a famous reporter visit your class?
 We, the scholars in Ms. Westergard's 5th grade class, had that happen to us on Friday, February 1, 2011.
 Francisco Villalobos, who is a former Martin student from 1985, is now a reporter for CNN and Televisa.
 Some of the things he does are interview famous people and report on events that have happened in the world.
-He has been in scary and dangerous situations, and has met many celebrities.***********************************************
+He has been in scary and dangerous situations and has met many celebrities.***********************************************

 As a boy, Mr. Villalobos lived with his mother in Mexico City.
 He was very grateful, joyous, and lucky with what he had.
 He had a big house and was getting a good education.
 Sadly, his mother died from cancer and he had to go to live with his father in Santa Ana.
 On the first day of school, he came to Martin in a taxi, wearing a suit and carrying a briefcase!
 His schooling here was excellent, because he learned a lot of English, more than he knew when he came.
 He went to Carr for middle school, Saddleback for high school, and on to USC for college.
-His dream was to become a pilot, but unfortunately he had the disease epilepsy and he could not fulfill his dream.
+His dream was to become a pilot, but unfortunately, he had the disease epilepsy and he could not fulfill his dream.
 So he decided to try to become a reporter for television and radio.
 After much hard work, he finally accomplished this and became a reporter for Televisa, and then for CNN.

 "Cisco", as he told us to call him, lives in Texas.
-His job as a news and sports reporter has taken him many places around the world, and he has met numerous famous people.
-Some of the evens he has covered are the oil spill in the Gulf of Mexico, 9/11, the earthquake in Mexico, Hurricane Katrina, and the border problems between Mexico and California.
+His job as a news and sports reporter has taken him to many places around the world, and he has met numerous famous people.
+Some of the events he has covered are the oil spill in the Gulf of Mexico, 9/11, the earthquake in Mexico, Hurricane Katrina, and the border problems between Mexico and California.
 Some people he has interviewed have been Kobe Bryant, David Beckham, Chicarito, and Barack Obama!
 One of the most important interviews he has done was with Neil Armstrong, the first man to walk on the moon.
 This interview was only Armstrong's 2nd interview since his moonwalk in 1968!
 Cisco is very proud of that accomplishment.

 Our class learned many important life lessons from Cisco's story.
 Some lessons we learned were that you are very blessed and lucky about what you have in life.
-For example, if you have a house and food, feel lucky because some people do not have even that.
+For example, if you have a house and food, feel lucky because some people do not even have that.
 Someone always has it worse than you.
-Moreover, remember where ever you come from, you can accomplish your dreams.
+Moreover, remember wherever you come from, you can accomplish your dreams.
 Just don't give up, and be grateful for what you have.
 It's not always about luck.
 It's about how hard you work to accomplish your goals and dreams.
 Thank you for coming to our class, Mr. Villalobos!
 We really appreciate it!!